• Facebook

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

 A reader asked is there a spiral or mastery approach to English.
-Look at her question below.
+Also, look at my page The Dynamics of How to Homeschool Easily and Smarter.

 Jennifer writes “I know that you wrote about Spiral VS Mastery programs for Math, but is there a such thing for English.
 My daughter has used 1st language lessons (1st, 2nd, 3rd) and then Rod and Staff for (4th-7th).
 We are pulling our hair out!
 Writing and English is not my thing, I would take math any day.
 I need help knowing what kind of learning those two Englishes are so that I can doing something different.
 I was thinking about Alpha Omega Life Pacs but would love some insight.
 Thank you for your time.
 I appreciate your thoughts and your response.”